charanzrapeti/Usyslab1/README.md

-# Star vs Lift Detector
+# Stair vs Lift Detector

 This project is designed to detect and visualize orientation and motion using various sensors, including the **WESMOS LOLIN 32 LITE** board, **MPU6050 (Accelerometer/Gyroscope)**, and **BMP20 (Pressure Sensor)**.
 The project uses an ESP32 microcontroller and works with sensor data to calculate orientation (roll, pitch, and yaw) and other parameters to simulate lift and star orientations.